BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

       - Allows you to execute the job in a platform of your choice.
 It must be defined in the experiment's platforms.yml file or to have the value 'LOCAL' that always refer to the machine running Autosubmit.
     * - RUNNING
       - Defines if jobs runs only once or once per start-date, member or chunk.
         Options are: once, date, member, chunk
     * - DEPENDENCIES
       - Defines dependencies from job as a list of parents jobs separated by spaces.
-For example, if 'new_job' has to wait for "old_job" to finish, you must add the line "DEPENDENCIES: old_job".
+        If 'new_job' has to wait for "old_job" to finish, you must add the line "DEPENDENCIES: old_job".

 .. note::
     * For dependencies to jobs running in previous chunks, members or start-dates, use -(DISTANCE).
 For example, for a job "SIM" waiting for the previous "SIM" job to finish, you have to add "DEPENDENCIES: SIM-1".